 Unfortunately, goldfish will eat their own eggs, so if you do want the baby goldfish to have a chance of hatching, you can’t just leave the eggs in the main tank.
 You must remove the eggs from the tank or pond as soon as possible.

 Once the eggs are moved into their own tank the water should be kept at a temperature range of 70F-75F degrees, this temperature range means you can see eggs hatching in as little as four days.
 The ideal depth of the water for eggs to hatch and the subsequent fry to develop appropriately is six to seven inches.

 If you do have a fry tank ready then you can move the eggs – or even the whole plant or spawning mop that the eggs are attached to – and put them into the small tank.
 If not, you’ll have to quickly find a temporary container!

-Whatever container you use, you should ensure that the fry tank is a similar temperature to the main tank – between 20°C/68°F and 23°C/74°F. Use a heater to slowly raise the temperature of the water if necessary.
+Whatever container you use, you should ensure that the fry tank is at a similar temperature to the main tank.
+Use an aquarium heater to slowly raise the temperature of the water if necessary.

 Finally, you don’t necessarily have to transfer all of the eggs to the fry tank.
 Lighter-colored eggs have a much greater chance of hatching, so you can dispose of dark eggs and only transfer the lighter ones.

 In the egg tank, you need to have proper aeration to prevent scum buildup on the eggs.
 Scum buildup can cause disease to move across the eggs and kill them off.